-In honor of Women's History Month, Military.com highlights these seven female veterans who played large roles in the history of the U.S. armed forces, and beyond.
-Ranging from the Civil War to the present day, and covering all the services, these women broke barriers, made a difference, and are now role models for all future generations.
+In honor of Women's History Month, Military.com highlights seven female veterans who played large roles in either the history of the U.S. armed forces or later in civilian life.
+Ranging from the Civil War to the present day and representing all services, these women broke barriers, made a difference, and became role models for all future generations.

 Army Gen. Ann E. Dunwoody